dassangita844/Preprocessing_COVID-19_Dataset_India/README.md

 If you use this code in your research, please cite the following paper:

-> Das, S., & Maji, S. (2024). *Impact of Comprehensive Data Preprocessing on Predictive Modeling of COVID-19 Mortality*.
-Journal Name, Volume(Issue), pages. doi:xx.xxxx/xxxxx
+> Das, S., & Maji, S. (2024). *Impact of comprehensive data preprocessing on predictive modelling of COVID-19 mortality*. arXiv [Cs.LG].
+Retrieved from https://arxiv.org/abs/2408.08142

 ## Usage